 When leaving Yermak Plateau, on July 16, we observe another regime shift in the surface layer: Surface salinity abruptly decreases, while river water fraction and CDOM concentrations, which had remained low since entering the Nansen Basin, increase.
-This change is accompanied by a trend toward less radiogenic neodymium isotopic compositions (Laukert et al., in prep), suggesting increased admixture of Lena River water and supporting cross-Arctic transport of Siberian freshwater.
+This change is accompanied by a trend toward less radiogenic neodymium isotopic compositions (G Laukert, unpublished), suggesting increased admixture of Lena River water and supporting cross-Arctic transport of Siberian freshwater.
 In Fram Strait, we also observe a subsurface increase of CDOM (data not shown), indicative of the "edge" of the East Greenland Current (which is an extension of the Transpolar Drift of relatively fresh water of Siberian origin).
 Such a transition from one oceanic (surface) regime to another is often accompanied by sudden changes in biogeochemical water properties (e.g., nutrient relationships) and potentially also the ecological community structure (e.g., Tippenhauer et al., 2021).
 Surface temperature anomaly relative to freezing point further increases, to maximum 0.4°C shortly before the floe broke up.

-After relocation north at the end of August, back into the Amundsen Basin, we observe the freshest surface waters (see also Rabe et al., 2022), and a stable halocline similar to the first phase of the drift.
+After relocation north at the end of August, back into the Amundsen Basin, we observe the freshest surface waters (see also Rabe et al., 2022) and a stable halocline similar to the first phase of the drift.
 There are no sensor-based CDOM measurements after the relocation, but the highest CDOM absorption and DOC concentrations in surface waters during MOSAiC were found here (Kong, 2022).
-Moreover, the highest river water fractions based on oxygen isotopes and the least radiogenic neodymium isotope signatures were determined, in line with the strongest Lena River contributions during the entire MOSAiC campaign (Laukert et al., in prep).
+Moreover, the highest river water fractions based on oxygen isotopes and the least radiogenic neodymium isotope signatures were determined, in line with the strongest Lena River contributions during the entire MOSAiC campaign (G Laukert, unpublished).
 The similarity of neodymium isotope signatures between this freshwater domain and that in the western Fram Strait may suggest continuous freshwater transport along the Transpolar Drift.
-However, there are other sources of freshwater in the western Fram Strait, e.g., water originating from the Beaufort Gyre, and enhanced freshwater export from the Siberian shelf exhibits a strong seasonality linked to the variable shelf hydrography (Janout et al., 2020).
+However, enhanced freshwater export from the Siberian shelf exhibits a strong seasonality linked to the variable shelf hydrography (Janout et al., 2020), which may be preserved along the Transpolar Drift.
 The uppermost layer is often stratified due to sea ice melt and solar warming.
 Whenever a well-defined surface layer exists, it is about 20 m deep, slightly shallower than during the first part of the drift.
 Surface temperatures were still above freezing when sampling resumed, but approached freezing point at the beginning of September.

-In addition, when resuming sampling on leg 4 in July, we observe an approximately 1 m thick, low-salinity (S_A from close to 0 to about 10 g kg-1) under-ice meltwater layer, also manifested with the presence of false bottoms (Smith et al., 2022; Salganik et al., 2023a), and visible in salinity profiles (Schulz et al., 2022b).
-During both legs 4 and 5, low salinity meltwater layers in leads remains present until strong winds caused enhanced mixing between September 5-9 (Smith et al., 2023; Nomura et al., 2023).
+In addition, when resuming sampling after the flow was left uncrewed in July, we observed an approximately 1 m thick, low-salinity (S_A from close to 0 to about 10 g kg-1) under-ice meltwater layer, visible in salinity profiles (Schulz et al., 2022b).
+At the interface between the fresher meltwater layer and the underlying colder sea water, thin layers of ice formed, so-called false bottoms (Smith et al., 2022; Salganik et al., 2023a).
+Low salinity meltwater layers in leads remains present until strong winds caused enhanced mixing between September 5-9 (Smith et al., 2023; Nomura et al., 2023).
 The presence of meltwater results in a very strong stratification in the uppermost meters, up to two orders of magnitude stronger compared to the halocline.
 Measurements with an uprising turbulence profiler also show drastically reduced turbulent mixing in the near-surface layer when meltwater layers were present Fer et al. (2022).
 Details on the dynamics and implications of meltwater layers can be found in Smith et al. (2023, 2022); Salganik et al. (2023a); Nomura et al. (2023).

 4.3.
-Atlantic Water Layer along the MOSAiC Drift
+Atlantic Water layer along the MOSAiC drift